OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-azure-via-a-firewall/index.md

 :::info

 You might need to install Azure Powershell before running this script.
-More information on how to do this can be found at https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.5.0
+For information, see [Install the Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.5.0).

 :::